Paving Matroids: Defining Equations and Associated Varieties: Paving matroids with no points of degree greater than

 Let $C$ be a set of independent points of $M$ such that $ \{\gamma_{c}:c\in C\}$ forms a dependent set on $\gamma$.
-We will show that it is possible to enact an infinitesimal motion on $\gamma$ to obtain a collection of vectors $\tau\in V_{\mathcal{C}(M)}$, where the set $\{\tau_{c}:c\in C\}$ is independent, while still satisfying the proposition's conditions.
+We will show that it is possible to enact an infinitesimal motion on $\gamma$ to obtain a collection of vectors $\tau\in V_{\mathcal{C}(M)}$, where the set $\{\tau_{c}:c\in C\}$ is independent.
 As the motion is infinitesimal, we can ensure that there is no set of points $D\subset \mathcal{P}$ such that the vectors $\{\tau_{p}:p\in D\}$ are linearly dependent while the vectors $\{\gamma_{p}:p\in D\}$ are linearly independent.
 In other words, we can ensure that $\tau\leq \gamma$ as matroids.
-Moreover, we ensure that the vectors $\{\tau_{c}:c\in C\}$ are linearly independent.
+Moreover, we can ensure that $c(M,\tau)=0$.
 Thus, by repeating this procedure, we eventually reach a collection of points $\kappa\in \Gamma_{M}$ after a finite number of steps.
 Thus, we only need to prove that we can find such $\tau$ for every set $C$ with these conditions.
-We begin the proof by considering different cases.
+We begin by considering different cases.